CXWorld/CapFrameX/README.md

 </packages>
 ```

+Potential conflicts with the Nuget packages can be solved via Package Manger Console.
+Just tpye "Update-Package -reinstall".
+The calling application must run as administrator.
 See "MonitoringLibTestApp" example code how to integrate the customized library.

 # Requirements
 * .NET 4.7.2